larammerce/docs/8.x/core-concepts/cruds.md

 The tutorials in this document are based on Laravel **version 8.75**.
 :::

-For example, a to-do list is created to show how to create a CRUD.
+For example, a to-do list is created to show how to the operation.

 ### Step 1: Create Migration
 Since the Laravel framework is a **schema-first** framework, so, the database schema must be created first.